 What synergies from your past business experience did you bring to Atlas?

-Years ago, I moved to Dallas with group who bought rights to be an area developer for a quick-service restaurant (QSR) concept.
+Years ago, I moved to Dallas with the group who bought rights to be an area developer for a quick-service restaurant (QSR) concept.
 By doing that, it really taught me the most important business out there is the business of people.
 I learned a lot about real estate from the venture: financial controls, partnerships, legal documents.
 All of this is applied today.

 Wyman comes from Brookdale.
 When the two of you discussed forming Atlas, what advice did he give you and what does he bring to the partnership as far as intangibles?

-He’s the smartest guy I ever known.
+He’s the smartest guy I’ve ever known.
 His true passion in serving seniors is in his heart and every ounce of him.
 This makes everything easier.
 As long as your partnership is aligned that way, when you have someone on the operational side like that, you build things differently.
 We have a good balance.

 How is Atlas approaching the challenges facing the industry when the boomers arrive?